bajamircea/bajamircea.github.io/_posts/2023-03-28-things-we-know-efficiency.markdown

 moved from object.
 This is not required in the case of `rotate` because "we know" based on the clever reasoning that each of the `GCD(M, N)` number of cycles will be complete.
-Currently this might be an optimisation that does not take place in ++ because the compiler does not know that.
+Currently this might be an optimisation that does not take place in C++ because the compiler does not know that.

 # Replace